groupvine/gv-doc/notices/V20-Upgrade-FAQ.md

 GroupVine20 account where you are a sender.

 <span id="v20-upgrade-FAQ-basics-mem-listname"></span>
-### List names change for list names without a letter
+### List name change for list names without a letter

 List names now require at least one letter (pure numbers are reserved by the system for identifying lists and groups in a numeric-only way).